miriamvi/RAS_BiproportionalBalance/README.md

 The macro programming that performs the biproportional fitting method was carried out in accordance with the methodology described in Blair and Miller (2009), detailed in the appendix.
 I developed an Excel VBA application, which works for any matrix regardless of the number of sectors, assuming they have an m rows x n columns matrix.
 Application:
-Open the file ras-margin.xlsm and verify that macros are enabled.
-Paste the base matrix (the one to be updated) without labels in rows or columns into the first cell (A1).
+Open the file ras-margin.xlsm and verify that macros are enabled.\n Paste the base matrix (the one to be updated) without labels in rows or columns into the first cell (A1).
 Therefore, only a matrix of exactly mxn will be pasted.
 In column n+1, enter the total value of the target intermediate demand for each sector, i.e., a vector of mx1 (It is assumed that, once the ras procedure is done, the sum of the rows for each sector will give you that quantity).
 In column n+2, enter a formula with the sum of the intermediate demand of the base matrix, which will be different from the target demand recorded in n+1.